neo14412/amfoss-tasks/README.md

  d.
 Do you have any feedback for the selection process ?

  Well, it's good so far and the people where mostly nice.
-In my opinion, the club could be a little bit more less hostile to the new comers.
+In my opinion, the club could be a little bit less hostile to the new comers.
  Everything else is fine and dandy.